mikes222/ecache/README.md

 If not, the producer function is invoked and its result is cached.

-While a value is being produced, duplicate requests will receive the same Future.
+While a value is being produced, multiple requests for the same key will receive the same Future.

 ## Authors